markorskip/tmt_flutter/README.md

 ## Refactoring

-`TodoList`is working, but `todo_list.dart` is kinda messy and hard to read.
+`TodoList`is working, but `tmt_flutter.dart` is kinda messy and hard to read.
 The most complex method is `_addTodo`, so let's start with rewriting it.
 It seems like we can move the `AlertDialog` to a separate widget, but we can't do this right now, as we rely on `setState` from parent widget.
 Instead we can pass a freshly created todo to a `Navigator.pop`

-📄 lib/todo_list.dart
+📄 lib/tmt_flutter.dart

 ```diff
     }